-As a major institution of higher education - public, urban, diverse - San Francisco State University has both an exceptional opportunity and special responsibility to set forth, and to live by, principles which reflect fundamental respect for our fellow beings.
+As a major institution of higher education - public, urban, diverse - San Francisco State University has both an exceptional opportunity and special responsibility to set forth, and to live by, principles that reflect fundamental respect for our fellow beings.

-The SFSU Commission of Human Relations therefore recommends these general principles for building and strengthening our multi-ethnic, multi-cultural university community.
+The SFSU Commission of Human Relations, therefore, recommends these general principles for building and strengthening our multi-ethnic, multi-cultural university community.

 - The University is an environment in which all members, regardless of background, shall have equal access to opportunities to develop their full potential.